Learn about the history of play schemas, why they are important, how they align with the Montessori philosophy, and get fun activity ideas.

 1. Tape a piece of paper underneath a child-height table or coffee table.

-2. Allow child to lay on back and draw while laying down.
+2. Allow the child to lay on their back and draw while laying down.

 Montessori Practical Life Activities for this Schema: Kitchen Tower, yoga.